Clinical research can also be called ‘clinical trials’ or ‘health and social care research’.

-As set out above, researchers use clinical trials to test a wide range of ‘interventions,’ including, for example, drugs, devices and health education.
+Researchers use clinical trials to test a wide range of ‘interventions’ including, for example, drugs, devices and health education.

-For example, researchers might design a trial to see how well a new vaccine prevents a certain disease from occurring, or how effective a new medicine is compared with the existing (‘standard’) treatment.
+For example, researchers might design a trial to see how well a new vaccine prevents a certain disease from occurring, or how effective a new medicine, or combination of medicines, is compared with the current (‘standard’) treatment.
 They might also be trying to reduce the side effects of existing treatments.

-Not all trials are drug trials, instead the research study might be based on a new medical device, or an intervention aimed at changing behaviour or lifestyle, such as a non-drug therapy or an educational programme.
+Not all trials are drug trials.
+A research study might be based on a new medical device, or a treatment aimed at changing behaviour or lifestyle, such as a therapy session or an educational programme.
 It may look at how to diagnose a condition or prevent it happening in the first place.

-Each trial is designed to keep risk to a minimum, those who take part are carefully assessed by trained and qualified professionals who ensure they are suitable and are monitored carefully throughout.
+Each trial is designed to keep risk of harm to participants to a minimum.
+Those who take part are carefully assessed by trained and qualified professionals who ensure they are suitable for the study and participants are monitored carefully throughout.

-Rigorous processes – including review by an NHS Research Ethics Committee – protect your rights, dignity, safety and wellbeing if you take part in a clinical trial in the UK.
+Rigorous processes – including a review by an NHS Research Ethics Committee – protect your rights, dignity, safety and wellbeing if you take part in a clinical study in the UK.
 It’s through these processes that we ensure risks are kept as low as possible.

-Before a trial starts, researchers should carry out a ‘systematic review’ which looks at what information and knowledge is already out there and determines whether the trial they are planning is needed.
-Everyone involved with the trial, such as patients, health professionals, statisticians, trial managers and representatives from drug companies can then work together to design the best possible trial.
+Before a trial starts, researchers should carry out a ‘systematic review’ which looks at what information and knowledge is already out there and determines whether the trial they are planning needs to happen.
+Everyone involved with the trial, such as patients, health professionals, statisticians, trial managers and representatives from drug companies then work together to design the best possible trial.

-That said, there can be risks as well as benefits to joining a clinical trial.
-Before taking part, you should ask your doctor any questions to make sure you understand all that is involved.
-To find out more, see our page on what should I know before choosing to join a trial.
+That said, there can be risks as well as benefits to joining a study.
+Before taking part, you should always ask your doctor any questions to make sure you completely understand all that is involved.
+To find out more, see our page on things to consider before joining a trial.

 Not everyone can take part in every study, because each one is different.
-When setting up trials, researchers create a set of guidelines, known as ‘eligibility criteria’, which determine who can and can’t take part.
+When setting up studies, researchers create a set of guidelines, known as ‘eligibility criteria’, which determines who can and can’t take part.

-For one trial, for example, you might only be eligible if you’re over a certain age and have blood pressure below a certain level.
-Or for another, you might be ineligible if you’re pregnant, to avoid risks to your unborn baby.
+For one study, for example, you might only be able to take part if you’re over a certain age and have blood pressure below a certain level.
+Or for another, you might not be eligible if you’re pregnant to avoid risks to your unborn baby.

-Before you take part in a trial, you may need tests to see if you are eligible – for example, to test your blood pressure or answering questions about your health.
+Before you take part in a particular trial, you may need to be tested to check you are eligible – for example, testing your blood pressure or answering questions about your health.

-A trial might take place at an NHS hospital or health centre, at a university or research institute, in the social care sector, or at a private-sector institution.
 If you’re thinking of getting involved, you should consider whether you will be able to travel there easily.
-For more on the practicalities of a trial, see our section on what you should know before choosing to join a trial.
+For more on the practicalities of taking part in research, read our section on what you should know before choosing to join a study.